 In 2017, the VPL registered 185,000 visits to Pressreader.
 While these visits account for patrons visiting multiple times from the same library card account, the numbers are still significant to Douglas.
 “It means that we’re investing in the right thing, that this is a resource our community wants and they make use of it so it’s doing really well.”

-Members of the Carnegie centre have full access to the resources the VPL offers its own cardholders, including Pressreader.
-Offering similar services Downtown Eastside is the UBC Learning Exchange at Oppenheimer Park.
+Members of the Carnegie Centre have full access to the resources the VPL offers its own cardholders, including Pressreader.
+Offering similar services in the area is the UBC Learning Exchange at Oppenheimer Park.

 Dynamic shifts in news media revenue streams have forced various news outlets in Canada and abroad to use subscription models to be able to continue their work.
 Yet the danger of excluding individuals through paywalls and fees remains ever-present.